sebastienblanc/idp-workshop/README.md

 Check that the app get deployed, try to access the service.

+If you are using Minkube you can expose the service like this : `minikube service devoxxuk-hello`

-Update the environement variable in the manifest and apply again.
+Update the environment variable in the manifest and apply again.

 Make sure to delete your depoyments before continuing the next steps.